daleal/loveform/README.md

 Each validation corresponds to a function that receives the value in the input and returns `true` (if the value of the input is correct) or an error string.
 Each validation will be run _sequentially_ from the first validation of the array to the last one, and the first validation to fail will be displayed as the error.

+## Available Components

+The available components are listed below:

+- `LForm`: The form wrapper that validates inputs when trying to submit.
+- `LInput`: A validatable `input` component.
+- `LTextarea`: A validatable `textarea` component.
+- `LCheckbox`: A `checkbox` type `input` component that plays nicely with the `LCheckboxGroup` component.
+- `LCheckboxGroup`: A validatable group of `LCheckbox` components.

 ## Development

 ### Testing locally